Title: Misadventures in Tempting Fate

 Darth Maul turned his attention back to the ship’s control and broadcast the mental equivalent of loud static in her general direction, something that someone even as thick-headed as she was would notice.

 She sent back the mental equivalent of a rude gesture.
-Or so he assumed anyway; the action of a raised middle finger being thrust upward meant nothing to him, but he knew many a nonverbal insult that had similar body language.
+Or so he assumed anyway; the action of a raised middle finger being thrust upward meant nothing to him, but many cultures had similar nonverbal insults that expressed a sentiment somewhere along the same lines.
 What he ‘heard’ from her next confirmed his suspicions.

 If you don’t like what you ‘hear’, then don’t ‘listen’ in, asshole.

 But despite her irritation at his eavesdropping (and everything else about him, it seemed), her thoughts refused to leave the idea of “protecting” him, a notion that even she acknowledged to be ridiculous.
 Over and over again in the debate she was having with herself she pointed out how useless she’d be in a fight to the death—”not even good enough to be a meat shield”.

 But—and here she sighed out loud—I am supposed to do the ‘right’ thing, consequences be damned and all that.
 If I’m going to fuck things up I may as well go for the balls-out craziest plan.

 Plans—bah!
 That woman couldn’t plan her way out of a wet paper bag.
 All she could do was equivocate in her labyrinth of self doubt, groping along until she latched onto the first thing that jumped into her brain, and then act surprised when things failed to go according to her whims.

 And yet, he still hadn’t killed her, but was taking her with him to Naboo.
 To do what?
 Die as a pointless interlude in his master’s greater machinations?
 Or throw things into even greater chaos, no matter how impossible that might seem?

 At this point it probably isn’t possible to change things anyway.